Alex Rullo

-Alexander Rullo (born 15 June 2000) is an Australian racing car driver.
-He currently drives in the TCR Australia Series for Kelly Racing.
-He is also co-driving with Simona de Silvestro in the No. 78 Nissan Altima in the Pirtek Enduro Cup.
+Alexander John Rullo (born 15 June 2000) is an Australian racing car and rally driver.
+He currently drives in the Australian Rally Championship for IntelliSpatial Fleetcare Racing.

+He has formerly driven in the TCR Australia Series for Kelly Racing.
+He has also co-driven with Simona de Silvestro in the No. 78 Nissan Altima in the Pirtek Enduro Cup.

-In February 2017 it was confirmed that Rullo would race in the 2017 Supercars Championship for Lucas Dumbrell Motorsport and become the youngest driver in the championship's history.
+Rullo also achieved a podium place at the 2025 World Time Attack Challenge at Sydney Motorsport Park.

 Racing career

 V8 Touring Car Series

 Alex Rullo made his debut in the V8 Touring Car National Series at the age of 14, winning a race in his second event.
 He managed to win four races out of the 15 contested and finished the season second overall for MW Motorsport.

 Super2 Series

 Rullo made his Dunlop Series debut for Lucas Dumbrell Motorsport in 2016, driving a Castrol-backed Holden VF Commodore for the full season.
 Rullo's best race finish was sixth (twice) and he finished 17th in the championship.
 In 2018 he will drive a Nissan Altima L33 with MW Motorsport.